-Requested persons are unlikely to be conversant with EAW procedure in your member state.
+Requested persons are unlikely to be conversant with EAW procedure.
 They are likely to be in a state of shock when you first meet them and many may be fearful of being returned to the Issuing State.

 It is important for requested persons to be given a realistic assessment of their prospects of success in EAW cases: they should be informed of the difficulties inherent in contesting surrender, and that most requested persons are eventually surrendered.